See’s Consulting & Testing saves clients time and money by extensive engineering experience, technical knowledge, and innovative solutions.

 * Cost Effective Recommendations

 Visalia Fire Station No.2 was saved a significant amount of time and money by accurate evaluation of soil conditions and cost-effective recommendations.
 The proposed structure was a small wood-frame building.
 The original soil report recommended 4 foot overexcavation for the site, deep drilled piers for the building, and underpinning of the adjacent building.
-See’s independent study found the building slab and pavement could be supported on native subgrade, and strip footings placed on 1 foot of engineered fill could be used for the foundation system, no underpinning required.
+See’s independent soil investigation found the building slab and pavement could be supported on native subgrade, and strip footings placed on 1 foot of engineered fill could be used for the foundation system, no underpinning required.

 Tomato Products Plant, Los Gatos saved time and money by See’s suggestions for alternative earthwork procedures in consideration of the proposed grading.
-See’s provided geotechnical consultation during construction.
+See’s provided geotechnical engineering consultation during construction.
 Overexcavation and recompaction at the foundation locations were required.
 See’s reviewed the grading plan and suggested the foundation overexcavation be integrated into the general site grading.

 The City of Mariposa maintained the opening of Old Highway, Mariposa to traffic because of accurate assessment and effective short-term remedial measures.
 See’s evaluated an active landslide.
 To stabilize the moving slope, recommendations of short-term remedial measures were provided in a responsive manner.
 Geotechnical investigation was then conducted to provide recommendations of long term corrective measures.